What to expect

 - 7 nights accommodation: MS Normandie or MS Arlene II with en-suite and air-conditioning

-- Board basis: Full board including breakfast, packed lunch for cyclists or lunch on board (non-cyclists) and dinner
+- Board basis: Full board including breakfast, packed lunch for cyclists or light lunch on board (non-cyclists) and 3 course dinner

 - Services of an English speaking on-board guide with daily briefings of the bike tours